Financial & Visa Information

 - Completed and signed Financial Declaration Form

-- Financial support document indicating source of expected funding (e.g. bank statement issued after February 1, 2019 in English, personal sponsor) to show you can meet estimated costs for first year of program
+- Financial support document indicating source of expected funding (e.g. fall admits, a bank statement issued after February 1, 2023 in English, personal sponsor; spring admits, a bank statement issued after September 1, 2022 in English, personal sponsor) to show you can meet estimated costs for the first year of the program

 Financial and visa documentation is not considered part of the application for admission and is to be completed only after an offer of admission is made.
 Documentation received prior to an admission decision cannot be applied towards the visa application process.